-For the 14th consecutive year, NYU will commemorate Dr. King’s visit and his legacy by hosting a week-long schedule of special events.
-The theme for this year’s NYU Martin Luther King, Jr. Week is, What's Left of the Dream?
+For the 15th consecutive year NYU will commemorate Dr. King’s visit to NYU, and his impactful legacy, by hosting a week-long schedule of special events.

 Please RSVP - print out your confirmation email (or be prepared to show it on your mobile device) to get a ticket at the door.
 Tickets will be distributed on a first-come, first-served basis so please arrive early!
 We look forward to seeing you there!

 *This event is free and open to the public.

 **This event is wheelchair accessible and there will be American Sign Language interpreters present.
 It is a priority to make our events INCLUSIVE & ACCESSIBLE.
 For specific accommodations, please email firstname.lastname@example.org at least 24 hours before this event.